rich-iannone/splitr/README.md

 ## Future Additions

+- visualization of dispersion analyses
+- retrieval of necessary meteorological data files
+- greater support for different types of meteorological data files
+- merging of trajectories with pollutant concentration data for advanced air quality analyses
+- ensemble model runs
 - capability for the starting location to be moving during successive model runs
-- retrieval of the necessary meteorological data files
-- merging of trajectories with pollutant concentration data for advanced air quality analyses
-- dispersion model runs
-- visualization of dispersion analyses
-- parallelization of trajectory and dispersion runs
+- parallelization of models runs